13.1.1 Authorized Access & Conditions of Use

 13.4 User Support – Computer and Telephony

-OIT has created a single Help Desk phone number for you to call.
-If you have any problems relating to your computer, phones or the Mary Baldwin network you can call 540-887-7075, or 7075 from on campus.
+If you have any problems relating to your computer, phones or the Mary Baldwin network please create a Service Desk Ticket.

 The Help Desk Analyst will create a work order for tracking every request for help.
 That way your problem can be tracked and a follow up ensured.
 Of course the Analyst will attempt to resolve your problem right then on the phone.
 Each analyst will have basic knowledge of the supported Mary Baldwin software packages, basic hardware and basic network problems.
 If the question can’t be answered or the problem can’t be resolved on the phone, the Help Desk Analyst will assign the problem to another appropriate OIT staff member.